Real Option Pricing using Quantum Computers: Alternative schedule for QAMC

-Again, in order to achieve a speedup, an amplitude estimation algorithm is needed.
-As shown in Figure \ref{fig:sum_absolute_values_corrected}, when the direct encoding is used, the result converges to the discretized expectation even when the payoff takes negative values, which is a novelty when compared with other proposed methods in the literature, that cannot deal with these negative values.
-However, the presence of the outer absolute value in Equation \eqref{eq:estimation_no_factor} still prevents from a correct estimation when negative expectations arise.
+This procedure allows pricing options with negative payoffs when the expected value is positive.
+However, the presence of the outer absolute value in Equation \eqref{eq:projection_zero} still prevents from a correct estimation when negative expectations arise.

+In Figure \ref{fig:sum_absolute_values_corrected} we show the results obtained for the same payoffs as in Figure \ref{fig:probability_loading_true} with both the direct and the square root encoding.
+As we can see from the figure, the impact of using one or the other encoding is minimal in practice.